j-be/AutoBim/README.md

 As to why the plugin doesn't react to this condition: At least on my machine there is no indication on the log, that the printer can't do what it was told.
 I get an `ok`, which I find misleading at least.
 If you have an idea on how to catch this error, which doesn't involve timing the response time on a `G30`, feel free to open an issue for that.

+Also, please check out if #2 sounds like a good solution to the problem, and give it a thumbs up or thumbs down respectively.
+Please don't comment to `+1`, I'd appreciate it.

 As a **last resort** and if you have **no other possibility** you may consider temporarily disabling endstops in Marlin using the `M121` command.
 Doing that could cause serious damage to your bed or printer, so once you did that **always